tmbdev-archive/iulib/README.md

    * fast binary morphology on packed binary images
    * fast binary morphology on run length encoded images

-If you use the morphological operations, please cite [http://pubs.iupr.org/#2007-IUPR-29Nov_1045 Binary Morpholog and Related Operations on Run-Length Representations].
+If you use the run-length morphological operations in published work, please cite

+Breuel, Thomas M. "Binary Morphology and Related Operations on Run-Length Representations."
+In VISAPP (1), pp. 159-166.
+2008.

 colib
 =====